fenago/machine-learning/lab_guides/lab_6.md

 Bayes Theorem is one of the most important building blocks of probability and of machine learning.
 It is so important that and several fields are named after it, Bayesian learning, Bayesian statistics, Bayesian analysis, and so on.
-In this chapter, we’ll learn Bayes theorem and a very important algorithm that will help us put in practice when analyzing data: the naive Bayes algorithm.
+In this lab, we’ll learn Bayes theorem and a very important algorithm that will help us put in practice when analyzing data: the naive Bayes algorithm.
 In a nutshell, the naive Bayes algorithm does what most classification algorithms do, which is predict a label out of a set of features.
 Naive Bayes will simply perform